Gissio/radpro/docs/install-fs600-fs1000.md

   * Select option: the ok/power or right/settings key.
   * Bo back: the left/back key.

-On the Bosean FS-1000, the keys are mapped as follows:
+On the FS-1000, the keys are mapped as follows:

   * Power on/off: extended press of the set/power key.
   * Go up: the mode key.